TheFocus.AI TheFocus.AI

 Four transitions.
 Each builds on the one before.
 The early ones are things anyone can try — describe how you work, connect your tools.
 The later ones get deeper.
 Start where you are.

 Transition 4: The System Changes the Org.
 Does the system learn from its own operation?
-Chapters 07–08 · Habitats, Evals · Audience: Builders
+Chapters 09–10 · Habitats, Evals · Audience: Builders

 The AI Maturity Framework

 Most teams are at L0 or L1 — and that’s fine.
 This course starts there.
-The first two chapters are about making the jump to L2: describing your work in a way machines can follow.
+The first four chapters are about making the jump to L2: describing your work in a way machines can follow.
 Everything else builds from that foundation.

 LevelNameYour Organization…